mahboobkarimian/Backgammon-Multiplayer-Remote/README.md

 **Server**:

-Open and forward a desired port from your home Internet router to the server machine.
+1. Open and forward a desired port from your home Internet router to the server machine.
-Run the game GUI, enter the previously opened/forwarded port, and create a server (No need to modify the IP).
+2. Run the game GUI, enter the previously opened/forwarded port, and create a server (No need to modify the IP).
+3. Enter a custom access key or let it to be generated randomly.
+4. Share your public IP:PORT and access key with your friend.

 **Client**:

-Get server IP:PORT from your friend.
-Run the game GUI, enter IP:PORT, and click Connect.
+1. Get server IP:PORT and access key from your friend.
+2. Run the game GUI, enter IP:PORT, and access key then click Connect.
-Wait for the opponent to roll the first dice, then it's your turn to roll.
+3. Wait for the opponent to roll the first dice, then it will be your turn to roll.

 **Both**: